sourcefuse/loopback4-microservice-catalog/services/authentication-service/README.md

 ## ATTENTION

-We regret to inform you that we are deprecating `ts '/auth/login-token' ` due to security vulnerabilities.
+We would like to inform you that we have deprecated `'/auth/login-token'` due to security vulnerabilities.
 Your immediate action is required to transition away from its usage.
-We encourage you to transition to OAuth-compliant APIs such as `ts '/auth/login' ` and `ts '/auth/token' ` for secure authentication and data exchange.
+We encourage you to transition to OAuth-compliant APIs such as `'/auth/login'` and `'/auth/token'` for secure authentication and data exchange.
 Refer to our documentation and reach out for support if needed.
-Your cooperation is appreciated in safeguarding our systems' integrity.s.
+Your cooperation is appreciated in safeguarding our systems integrity.

 ## Overview